 Glenwood Springs is 117-miles from the Colorado-Utah border and 157 miles west of Denver along Interstate-70.

 Commercial air travel accommodations are handled by the Glenwood Springs Airport and the Garfield County Regional Airport.
 Please contact your preferred travel agent or airline for flight arrangements.
 Glenwood Springs is 181-miles west of Denver International Airport (DIA).

 Featured Glenwood Springs Businesses

 Come fly with Adventure Paragliding!
 Experience for yourself the freedom and exhilaration of paragliding!
-You will fly tandem, with a certified instructor, over the stunning Rocky Mountains in Glenwood Springs.
+You will fly tandem, with a certified instructor, over stunning Colorado River Valley in Glenwood Springs.

 Secluded campground in Glenwood Springs with easy access off I-70, at exit 114.
 Hot springs pool, only 3 miles.
 E-X-T-R-A L-O-N-G P-U-L-L T-H-R-U RV Sites.
 Tent sites with views of The Colorado River.

-Between Aspen and Glenwood, near Redstone, along the Crystal River.
+Near Redstone, between Aspen and Glenwood, along the Crystal River.
 3 hot springs pools!
 Avalanche Vacation Home.
 Log Ranch Cabins.
 Shepherd Wagons.
-Pet welcome.
+Pet welcome!
+Winter Skiing!
 Stocked trout pond.
-Winter Skiing!

-Rodeway Inn is 12 miles from Ski Sunlight and near Glenwood's Hot Springs and Historic Fairy Caverns.
+Rodeway Inn is 12 miles from Ski Sunlight.
+Affordable Glenwood Springs hotel near hot spring pools.
 Large Family Suites: WiFi, refrigerator, microwave, Jacuzzi, king bed, fireplace.
 Continental breakfast.

 For more travel information contact: